 At $128, the Strongfeel are also the most affordable lululemon workout shoes on this list!

-We’re big fans of recovery sandals, slides, and shoes, and the Restfeel recovery slide is Lululemon’s offering in this space.
+We’re big fans of recovery sandals, slides, and shoes, and the Restfeel recovery slide is Lululemon’s offering in this space, earning a high-contested place on our best recovery shoes, sandals and slides buyer’s guide.

 The Restfeel is designed to be worn when you want to soothe your feet post-workout.